 Overnight in Krakow.

 Day 14: Krakow Sightseeing, Royal Wawel Castle and Wieliczka Salt Mine

 Krakow is often nicknamed "the New Prague" because of its architectural splendor, cultural significance and historical importance.
 Krakow, the royal capital of Poland for over 500 years, is without a doubt the most picturesque town in Poland.
 Our city tour begins with a visit to the Jewish Quarter, followed by a visit to Royal Wawel Castle.
 Afterwards we continue to the city center, which is full of churches built between the 11th -18th centuries.
 They constitute an excellent collection of various architectural styles.
 Our visit includes the old University, the main city parish church and the Church of the Virgin Mary.

 Please note that there are several hundred stairs to go down into the mine and this visit is not for people who suffer from claustrophobia.
-Should you wish to not participate with the Salt Mine visit, spend the afternoon at your leisure.
+Should you wish to not participate with the salt mine visit, spend the afternoon at your leisure.
 The group will meet later in the evening in Krakow to enjoy our farewell dinner at a local restaurant.
-Overnight in Krakow.

 Day 15: Depart Krakow